 Few things are as synonymous with New Orleans as Mardi Gras.
-Learn about the unique and colorful history of this fun Carnival, and the meaning behind its worldwide celebrations!
+Learn about the unique and colorful history of this fun Carnival and the meaning behind its worldwide celebrations!

 Mardi Gras is one of the most popular festivals in the US.
-Most people are familiar with the colored beads, the masks and costumes.
+Most people are familiar with colored beads, masks, and costumes.
 The parades also make up this popular event.
 However, many people aren’t aware of the history behind this festival and the Carnival season.
 To learn more about its grand traditions and other Carnival activities, look no further.
 Be sure to share your own tips with other festivalgoers on your favorite family app!

 What Is the Holiday Mardi Gras?

 Mardi Gras is actually a Catholic holiday that occurs before the start of Lent, a period when many Catholics fast.
 Prior to this fasting period, the Carnival celebration has people take to the streets in costume and mask to celebrate.
 In fact, “Mardi Gras” is French for “Fat Tuesday“, referring to the last day of feasting before fasting.
 Another name for this particular day is Shrove Tuesday.